Chapultepec aqueduct

 The Chapultepec aqueduct (in Spanish: acueducto de Chapultepec) was built to provide potable water to Tenochtitlan, now known as Mexico City.
+Tenochtitlan was the capital of the Triple Aztec Alliance empire (formed in 1428 and ruled by the Mexica, the empire joined the three Nahua states of Tenochtitlan, Tetzcoco, and Tlacopan).
 This fresh water was transported from the Chapultepec springs.
 Two aqueducts following the same route from the springs were built by the Aztecs during the 15th century, the first destroyed by flooding and the second by the Spanish.
 After the Spanish conquest a colonial aqueduct was built, the ruins of which are located near Metro Sevilla.

 Original Chapultepec aqueduct

-The water level under Tenochtitlan was only 4–5 feet below the city.
+The water level under Tenochtitlan was 10–11 feet below the city.
 However, it was not a viable source of freshwater as the water retrieved was brackish.
 Shallow wells were constructed, and the water retrieved was used for household work.
 Construction of an aqueduct that brought fresh water, suitable for cooking and drinking, from Chapultepec springs to Tenochtitlan began in 1418.
 Building relied on mud and plant material to create the foundation, which rested on artificial islands that were spread 3 to 4 meters apart.
 Mounds consisting of mud were constructed on these islands and driven through with a wooden stake for support.
 The top of each mound had a hollowed out trough lined with compacted clay, and hollowed out logs were placed in the bottom of the flow path to bridge gaps between the islands.
 A wooden plank walkway flanked the aqueduct, making it easily accessible and a method of transportation from the city to the outlying areas.
 Once the water reached the city, it was delivered to small reservoirs and select households through a network of canals that extended in the four cardinal directions and branched off to individual streets.

 Despite its relative longevity, the composition of the aqueduct could not withstand the forces of nature.
 Erosion weathered away the compacted clay, and in 1449, heavy rains triggered a flood that destroyed the aqueduct and effectively shut down Tenochtitlan for weeks.